coinbase/onchainkit/README.md

 # OnchainKit

 <p align="left">
-  OnchainKit is a collection of tools to build world-class onchain apps with CSS, React, and Typescript.
+  OnchainKit is a collection of lightweight, composable, and type-safe React components along with TypeScript utilities to create top-tier onchain applications.
 <p>

 <p align="left">